huyvvo/rOSD/README.md

 ## Running the tests

-Download [VGG19 model](https://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) and put it in [data/.matconvnet/models](data/.matconvnet/models).
+Download [VGG19 model](https://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) and put it in `data/.matconvnet/models`.

+Download the VOC_6x2 dataset [here](https://drive.google.com/drive/folders/191WgX9fkrXr-AUVdIh57QWaEEXuaZzre?usp=sharing) and put it in `data`.
+As a sanity check, you should have the file `data/vocx/aeroplane_left/aeroplane_left.mat`.

 The main scripts for testing the code on VOC_6x2 are [run_proposals.m](run_proposals.m), [run_scores.m](run_scores.m) and [run_rOSD.m](run_rOSD.m).
 In matlab, from the rOSD folder, run